IBM®

 The winner of the Best Overall Design was a PCB design team at Siemens, Germany.
 "Mentor Graphics is committed to the PCB designer community.
 Our PCB Technology Leadership Awards program provides the opportunity to showcase the most innovative and talented designers worldwide," said Henry Potts, vice president and general manager, systems design division, Mentor Graphics.
 "This year we saw a significant increase in the complexity of the submissions, with designs including high-speed, pin densities and layers, as well as the use of advanced PCB fabrication Such as microvias.
 This further validates our investment in innovative design technologies, thus enabling designers to overcome technical challenges and deliver competitive electronic products faster."

-go to More on the 2007 Technology Leadership Award winners.
+More on the 2007 Technology Leadership Award winners.

-go to More on IBM's OSMOSIS project.
+More on IBM's OSMOSIS project.

 About Mentor Graphics